CalebEverett/caleb-keyrock-task/orderbook-agg/README.md

 ### Further Enahncements

 1. More tests, including one for order book and summary creation from downloaded snapshots.
+1. Clean up error handling - implement From trait for errors to Status.
 1. Documentation.
 1. Parallelize update of bids and asks
 1. Explore parellelizing updates from exchange websocket diff streams